Open-Climate-Resilience-Policies/OCRP/_policies/coop-cohousing.md

 * **Missing Middle:** Allows gentle density in established neighborhoods.

 **Real-World Example:**
 * **Kingston, Ontario:** The city is exploring zoning reforms to allow "missing middle" density and recognize "forming groups."
-Advocates are using the city's climate emergency declaration to argue that sharing distinct, smaller units on a single lot (Cluster Housing) is a key climate strategy.
+Advocates are using the city's climate emergency declaration to argue that sharing distinct, smaller units on a single lot (Cluster Housing) is a key climate strategy.[^4]

 ## Equity and Anti-Displacement Measures